xaemiphor/dockerfiles/fooocus/README.md

 Useful to know:
 ```
 /config/config.txt - Is symlinked to where fooocus expects it, and will be modified by CFG_ env vars directly
-/config/presets/* - Is populated by foocus defaults, then directly symlinked
-/data/outputs/ - Is hardcoded due to gradio/fooocus not passing files outside the project directory
 ```

 ## docker-compose